 It is recommended that you check the main router before you reset the Tplink Extender since doing a factory reset will solve many problems related to settings, performance, connection, and security.
 Before you proceed with the procedures on the Tplink Extender, you must first ensure that the primary router’s internet is operational.

 Now, before you do a hard reset on the uplink extender, please restart the range extender and then carefully inspect the back of the extender for the reset key, which may be located at the bottom of the extender in some instances.

 Find a pen, paperclip, toothpick, or any other small non-metallic object and carefully push the Reset key for 10-15 seconds, ensuring that the Range extender’s power is turned on and releasing the Reset key when you see all of the lights on the Tplink extender blinking together.

-Give it a minute or two, then factory reset Tp-link extender and restore to their original state.
+Give it a minute or two, then factory reset the Tp-link extender and restore it to its original state.
 All of your Range Extender’s default settings may be found at the bottom of the device’s label.
 It is now necessary to configure the Tp-link Range Extender as a new extender in conjunction with your existing network.

 DashboardReset TP-Link Extender

 If you don’t want your extender to suffer a hardware failure while you’re doing a Hard Reset, this is the safest method of restoring the extender’s configurations.
 Please follow the steps below to reset your Tplink extension.